 There is no conflict between loving truth and loving people.
-You really can love people as you obey titus 1:9, which says an elder should “hold firm to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine and also to rebuke those who contradict.”
-You can even love people as you follow Jude’s appeal that you “contend for the faith that was once for all delivered to the saints” (jude 3).
+You really can love people as you obey Titus 1:9, which says an elder should “hold firm to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine and also to rebuke those who contradict.”
+You can even love people as you follow Jude’s appeal that you “contend for the faith that was once for all delivered to the saints” (Jude 1:3).

 A few years ago I would have been suspicious of anyone who mentioned the need to engage in theological controversy in a loving way.
 I would have done one of those mental clucks of the tongue and inched the person toward the “needs-to-firm-up-conviction” column.

 As time has passed, though, I’ve participated in a few controversies (many connected to the sovereignty of God in salvation or the roles of men and women) and I’ve watched some controversialists take issue with views that I hold.
 Obviously I haven’t been in all these battles, only a skirmish or two, and sometimes I found myself wondering if those involved loved God, people, and truth, or just loved controversy.

 I don’t muse on that possibility because of a softening of my own convictions, nor because I don’t like to mix it up, because I’m tired of the fight, or because I think my views worsted.
 The question arises because some of the caricatures have seemed so obvious I wondered whether they were intentional.
 The controversialists surely should have known they were fighting misrepresentations, and I am certain that they would not want their views treated the way they treat those they attack.

 I found myself thinking things like this: You’re using the name of the view I hold, but you’re not describing anything like my understanding of it.
 Only an idiot or a monster would hold it the way you describe it.
 You know you’re attacking a straw man, right?